klozn/10-javascript/00-essentials/10-git/11-git-basics-local-commits/codelab02/README.md

         creation of the universe
         ```
-        - Remember how objects in Git are either:
+        - Remember how the Git objects representing our files in Git are either:
             - Blob objects (Git's way of representing files)
             - Tree objects (Git's way of representing directories / grouping files together )
+            - (The commits itself are also Git objects)
 - We're about to traverse the (parent) tree.
 To make things a bit easier to understand.
 Compare this (parent) tree with the `universe` folder.
 The `universe` folder contains 2 tracked files of which one is located in a subdirectory called `stars`.
 We'll see that this same structure is created inside our snapshot (using blob objects and tree objects).
 - Traverse the tree, use the correct key:
     - `git cat-file -p <KEY>`
+        - You should be fine by just using the first 6 (or even 4) characters of the key instead of the full key.
     - This will result in something like this:
         ```
         100644 blob 33c8f8b55425c2085bbdfcae3871d0cdf59c009a    earth.txt